Critters/WiFiAirQualityThing/README.txt

 WIRING

-Looking at the back of the sensor where the pins are, if you have the pins on the right side of the unit, PIN1 is the left-most pin
+Looking at the back of the sensor where the pins are, if you have the pins on the right side of the unit, PIN1 is the left-most pin.
+See the included "img-pins.jpg" file

 PIN1 - Vin
 PIN2 - Ground